nirnachmani/Pixie-Plus-for-Home-Assistant/README.md

 PIXIE offers a suite of Bluetooth Mesh smart home products for controlling various aspects of your home - including lights, blinds, garage doors, gates, fans, and appliances.
 This integration supports a variety of these devices with capabilities including dimming, colors, effects, and more.

-> **⚠️ Important Note:** Installation requires technical knowledge and is not straightforward.
-This integration has been tested on limited systems and may require modifications to work with your setup.
-While not officially supported, I may be able to provide limited assistance.

 ## Supported Devices

 The integration currently supports: